What Happens if a Spouse Refuses to Sign the Divorce Papers?

 Even though you are not required to hire a lawyer to petition for summary dissolution, it is wise to seek legal counsel before filing a divorce petition.
 The forms for a summary dissolution or divorce petition must be completed fully and accurately.
 Mistakes could be costly.

 The divorce process can be confusing and frustrating.
 Depending on your situation, your divorce could be complicated.
-Contact our law firm to schedule a free consultation with our experienced Los Angeles divorce attorneys to discuss your case at (310) 271-6290.
+Contact our law firm to schedule a consultation with our experienced Los Angeles divorce attorneys to discuss your case at (310) 271-6290.